 Help us reach our target!

 We have pledged to build 300 homes for displaced families in northern Syria - but we need your help!
 So far, you've donated 245 homes.
-Ramadan will be over in just a week - will you help us shelter 55 more families in blessed Syria?
+As Ramadan has already begun - will you help us shelter 55 more families in blessed Syria?